Wealth infrastructure for autonomous agents · Powered by Uniswap

 GitHub

-The MCP server, vault contracts, agent library, and Goblin Network executor are all open source.
-Inspect every line, fork freely, contribute directly.
+Gotts Safe, vault contracts, agent library, and Goblin Network executor are all open source.
+Inspect the code, fork it, contribute.

 View on GitHub →